 The key for Fitbit was to create content that actually tapped into each of these different types of behaviours.

 Our consultation meant that we could flag any issues with potential legal implications.
 We were able to advise on certain rules and regulations that might affect Fitbit’s creative.
 For example, in France, you can’t show people running in the street and you can’t show an iPhone by the bedside of a child.
 Armed with this knowledge of global clearance processes, our team of cultural specialists were able to help Fitbit get their creative passed by the relevant local market clearance bodies.

-What are the key considerations of a global implementation plan?
+What are the key considerations of a global brand communications plan?

-We believe that independent agencies are the natural home for global brands, thanks to their agile approach to implementation.
+We believe that independent agencies are the natural home for global brands, thanks to their agile approach towards implementing global campaigns.
 At Freedman, a creative and cultural consultation always precedes any production, meaning that we can find out whether a brand’s big idea is going to work in key markets before it’s too late.

 A huge part of our success rests on our ability to look beyond a brand’s translation requirements, focusing on transcreation.
 Transcreation is a process where copy is not only translated but also localised by taking into account the cultural, political and social differences of each region.
 To do this, every word is interrogated by in-market, local language specialists to ensure that brands never miss the mark.
 As well as words, we also take into account images and sounds (such as voice over).
 Armed with our local understanding, the process of creating, testing, approving and validating campaign assets is streamlined – ensuring that the right message is received around the world.

 We hope this brief look into getting the right message around the world was useful.
 Want to know more about what we do here at Freedman?
 Feel free to get in touch.